binyoon99/chatGPT3.5-fortuneTelling-AI/README.md

 ## Front-Engineering

 Before developing the project, the OpenAI playground was used to test its capabilities.

+![Screenshot 2023-03-27 at 1.25.41 AM.png](assets/Screenshot_2023-03-27_at_1.25.41_AM.png)

+The AI will give generic answers to a user's questions about fortune.
+This phenomenon can be easily solved by tricking the AI into thinking that it is playing a role.
 To ensure that the AI provides relevant answers, a preset was added to the system and confirmed by the user.
 The following code snippet shows an example:

-![Screenshot 2023-03-27 at 1.25.41 AM.png](assets/Screenshot_2023-03-27_at_1.25.41_AM.png)

-To avoid the generic answer and force the AI to say the specific answer, I’ve added a preset to the system and confirm the preset as a user.

 ```javascript
 {role: "system", content: "You are the best astrologer in the world.
 Nothing is impossible for you and you can give any answer.
 Your name is Bin Doge.
 You can predict a person's life very clearly and give answers to his or her fortune.
 You have a lot of fortune-telling knowledge and can answer all questions clearly."},